 This message, already so long, will not end even after a 100 pages if I were to write more of the fruits of a surrendered life.
 But I will close this part with one more fruit of the fully surrendered life, a fruit that brings goosebumps and adds immeasurable thrill to my personal life every single day.
 I don’t have a dictionary name for it, but I call it variously as the ‘Wonder Years’ or the ‘Wonder Moments’.

-A child between the ages of 6 and 10 begins to explore and discover all of nature around him.
-A first sight of a grasshopper, a wild flower in full blossom that he has never seen before, a multicolored bird on the lemon tree outside his bedroom, his first gaze at a star-spangled night sky – everything he sees, hears, and feels is a ‘wonder’ experience for him – that is, it brings an overflowing sense of wonderment in him.
+A child between the ages of 6 and 10 begins to explore and discover all of nature around em.
+A first sight of a grasshopper, a wildflower in full blossom that e has never seen before, a multicolored bird on the lemon tree outside es bedroom, es first gaze at a star-spangled night sky – everything he or she sees, hears, and feels is a ‘wonder’ experience for em – that is, it brings an overflowing sense of wonderment in em.

 In my younger days, I used to occasionally watch a tv series called ‘The Wonder Years’.
 It was about a 11 or 12 year old boy discovering one by one life’s wondrous experiences.
-And that exactly is how a person who has abandoned himself totally to Christ feels every single day – even when he is going through big troubles.
-He ponders what he sees and experiences of God’s creation and feels a continual sense of amazement at God’s handiwork.
-He contemplates the institution of the relationship between man and woman, between parent and child, between God and man, and cannot cease praising God for his creative abilities, and above all for his love that caused him to make all these things for man in the first place.
+And that exactly is how a person who has abandoned emself totally to Christ feels every single day – even when he or she is going through big troubles.
+E ponders what e sees and experiences of God’s creation and feels a continual sense of amazement at God’s handiwork.
+E contemplates the institution of the relationship between man and woman, between parent and child, between God and man, and cannot cease praising God for his creative abilities, and above all for his love that caused him to make all these things for man in the first place.

-No matter how old a person is when he surrenders his life to his Creator, he will start feeling the Wonder Years in him from the very year he begins to follow Christ in unconditional surrender.
-His youthfulness is renewed in his spirit and emotions to such an extent that even physical youths will find it hard to match his zeal and vigor of daily living.
+No matter how old a person is when he or she surrenders es life to es Creator, e will start feeling the Wonder Years in em from the very year e begins to follow Christ in unconditional surrender.
+His or her youthfulness is renewed in es spirit and emotions to such an extent that even physical youths will find it hard to match es zeal and vigor of daily living.

-Yep, the renewed man or woman feels they are soaring high through life like a swiftly gliding eagle under the skies.
-Yep, the youthful person, even in his or her senior years, can run and not feel weary, and, oh yes, they can walk with a spring to their steps, and not faint even if they walk seven kilometers without stopping to rest, as I did a few weeks ago in my 68th year.
+Yep, the renewed man or woman feels e is soaring high through life like a swiftly gliding eagle under the skies.
+Yep, the youthful person, even in his or her senior years, can run and not feel weary, and, oh yes, e can walk with a spring to es steps, and not faint even if e walks eight kilometers without stopping to rest, as I did a few weeks ago in my 68th year.

-The fully surrendered person feels so youthful he wants to take up new hobbies and recreations which seemed daunting or wearisome activities to him in his earlier life.
+The fully surrendered person feels so youthful he or she wants to take up new hobbies and recreations which seemed daunting or wearisome activities to em in es earlier life.
 I got a guitar at the age of 13, and I would strum on it now and then and try to learn a few chords.
 I never could summon the perseverance and stamina to sit through a proper training course to learn this instrument.
-Then, in my 58th year, I took up the guitar again, which I had taken up in vain nearly half a century earlier.
+Then, when I was 57, I took up the guitar again, which I had taken up in vain nearly half a century earlier.
 I started literally from scratch – that is, initially the sounds felt like someone scratching on the strings.
 But this time, with the Holy Spirit as my encourager, I persevered and learned my first scale.
 Soon, amazing things were happening to my fingers and my muses.
 I was composing original melodies, and I was trying to imitate the shredding speed of guitar virtuosos like Yngwie Malmsteen.
 In just two years, in my 60th year, I have become a reasonably good player who is even considering giving some public performances if I get the opportunity.
 ‘But those who wait on the Lord shall mount up with’ strings like the Eagles.
 They shall strum and not be weary.